rishabchakraborty/Options-Pricing/README.md

 cd Options-Pricing
 flask run app.py
 ```
-Price your options using the Binomial Tree Method!
+Price your option contracts using the Binomial Tree Method!